Friday, September 25, 2015

 Friday, September 18, 2015

 Not to be overly dramatic, but The Girl may as well live on the other side of the moon.
 Waco was a 1 1/2 hour stroll down IH35.
 But Houston is a hateful 3 hour trek down 290 and I10.
-She declined to meet us here which is about halfway, but we can plan that again for the future.
-She had subversive plans to get a dog as a birthday gift to herself.
-And I had subversive cross stitch to give her:
+She has subversive plans to get a dog as a birthday gift to herself.
+And I have subversive cross stitch to give her:

 I'm having a lot of fun with that book, though I kept running into trouble trying to design my own. (much ripping out of mistakes!)
 I stitched a little sign that may be exactly what she needs to hear, considering the stressful time she's had lately.
-I found a pretty frame at JoAnn's with a white mat, rubbed a little glue stick on the back of the mat to lay it on the fabric (my design was almost too big!), trimmed the fabric off around it*...
+I found a pretty frame at JoAnn's with a white mat, rubbed a little glue stick on the back of the mat to lay it on the fabric, and trimmed the fabric.

 I like how it came out - just the right size for the top of her dresser..
 I added a note to the back reminding her to breathe deeply and try to reason through all of the crises she's sure to encounter in the adult world.